+A frenotomy procedure is an option for tongue tie treatment.
 Following a thorough evaluation of pediatric patients with ankyloglossia (tongue-tie) – including a detailed history of the mother-baby dyad and a functional exam – it may be appropriate to proceed with surgical management.
-The surgical approach involves cutting the lingual frenulum in a procedure known as frenotomy (also commonly referred to as frenulectomy or frenulotomy).
-Acute post-operative management is focused on adequate hemostasis whereas long-term management is aimed at preventing scar formation.
-Awareness of potential complications can help ensure appropriate treatment should they arise.
+The surgical approach involves a lingual frenulum cut, called a frenotomy procedure (also commonly referred to as frenulectomy or frenulotomy).
+Acute post-operative management is focused on adequate hemostasis whereas long-term management is aimed at preventing scar tissue formation.
+Awareness of potential frenotomy complications can help ensure appropriate treatment should they arise.

 The BackTable ENT Brief

-A grooved director can be used to raise the tongue towards the palate and allow access to cut the frenulum
+• A grooved director can be used to raise the tongue towards the palate and allow access for a lingual frenulum cut.

-Complications are rare, but have been reported to include cardiac toxicity from topical lidocaine, methemoglobinemia from ester-based topical anesthetic, staphylococcus floor of mouth wound infection, and sialoceles/ductoceles of the lingual gland when performing a laser-based excision
+• Frenotomy complications are rare, but have been reported to include cardiac toxicity from topical lidocaine, methemoglobinemia from ester-based topical anesthetic, staphylococcus floor of mouth wound infection, and sialoceles/ductoceles of the lingual gland when performing a laser-based excision.

-Finger sweep under the tongue during feeding for 1-2 weeks following the procedure can help disrupt scar tissue formation
+• Post frenotomy exercises inclue a finger sweep under the tongue during feeding for 1-2 weeks following the procedure, which can help disrupt scar tissue formation.

-Dr. Lene-Voit outlines her set-up and technique when performing an in-clinic frenotomy.
-She has the child swaddled and has a nurse assist with the procedure.
-She uses a grooved director to raise the tongue towards the palate and then snips the frenulum anteriorly.
+Dr. Lene-Voit outlines her in-clinic frenotomy procedure set-up and technique.
+She has the child swaddled and has a nurse assist with the frenotomy procedure.
+She uses a grooved director to raise the tongue towards the palate and then performs a lingual frenulum cut anteriorly.
 Posterior blunt dissection is then done with her finger to minimize risk of cutting into muscle.
-She has adopted the use of sweet-ease both prior to and after the procedure due to a recent clinical consensus statement which favors such an approach.
+She has adopted the use of sweet-ease both prior to and after the frenotomy procedure due to a recent clinical consensus statement which favors such an approach.
 She typically does not need Afrin or silver nitrate to achieve adequate hemostasis.
-She encourages feeding following the procedure.
+She encourages feeding following the frenotomy procedure.